naofumi/react-router-vite-rails/README.md

 Artifacts are stored inside the Ruby on Rails `public` folder.

 This means that production server configuration and CD scripts do not need any special configuration.
+The CI/CD build steps are described in the `Dockerfile`.

-We deploy using Kamal and you can confirm that there are not special build steps in the `Dockerfile`.
+Please take a look and confirm that there are no additional steps compared to a regular Rails deployment.

 ### Integration with ERB views and Authentication